Govind-S-B/ExamHall-SeatAllocator/README.md

 ## How to use

+Launch the EHSA script and choose the appopriate generator utility

 ### Json Generator
 Use json_generator to create a json file containing your data
 Sample data can be found [here](https://github.com/Govind-S-B/ExamHall-SeatAllocator/tree/main/FINAL_BUILD/Backups)